OpenMatch/MARVEL/README.md

     └── image.parquet
 ```
 ### Train MARVEL-ANCE
-**Using the WebQA dataset as an example, I will show you how to reproduce the results in the MARVEL paper.**
+**Using the WebQA dataset as an example, I will show you how to reproduce the results in the MARVEL paper.
+The same is true for the ClueWeb22-MM dataset.**

 * First step: Go to the ``DPR/WebQA`` folder and train MARVEL-DPR using inbatch negatives:
 ```